 • Assess image quality and implement corrective actions to ensure optimal images.

-• Employ age/audience appropriate oral communication.
+• Employ appropriate oral communication.

 • Utilize effective writing skills.